2014

 Although improved over the years, aside from yelling out inappropriate jokes, the only time I spoke was when was training for documentation in Long Term Care *snooze*.

 Fast forward to 2013 (2 years after the BT happened)… I was offered an opportunity I couldn’t refuse (movie ‘Godfather’ shoutout).
-Its was to be the Keynote for my life-long passion.
-Although had the guts to speak out, my new journey of advocacy was born.
+It was to be the Keynote for my life-long passion (story shared later).
 Although terrifying to speak in front of a bunch of professionals and 2 YEARS AFTER BRAIN SURGERY, – the excitement overruled.
-There was no hesitation: I was going to pass up this opportunity.
-I joined the closest Toastmasters group.
+There was no hesitation: I was going to jump at this opportunity.
+I joined the closest public speaking group to prepare.

 Pardon my language, but have to throw some F words around to properly explain how public speaking feels to me now: